 Visitors can stop at one of the many Blue Ridge Parkway overlooks, ride a steam locomotive through the mountains, spend the day at Elk Knob State Park, see the nation’s longest-running Revolutionary War drama (“Horn in the West” at the Hickory Ridge Living History Museum), or enjoy the Tweetsie Railroad, a wild west theme park.

 During the warmer months, rafting, tubing, kayaking, fishing, and hiking are just a few of the outdoor activities Boone visitors love.
 But winter is when this North Carolina mountain town really comes alive.

 With a reputation for being one of the best places for snow skiing in North Carolina, Boone has fantastic ski lodges such as the Beech Mountain Resort and the Sugar Mountain Resort (the largest ski and snowboard area in NC).

 Boone is also home to some of the best Christmas Tree farms in NC, making it a great place to visit around Christmastime.

 Approximate Population: 13,950

-To take in as much of this intriguing town as you can, start by strolling along the lovely shops, art galleries, antique shows, and restaurants in historic downtown Hendersonville.
+To take in as much of this intriguing historic town as you can, start by strolling along the lovely shops, art galleries, antique shows, and restaurants in Hendersonville, NC.